 I bore you with this story concerning my musical pursuits, because Apple consistently follows a pattern of releasing new versions of their products and price cuts.
 Customers who want the latest and greatest knowingly purchase at a higher price while knowing the price will probably drop in less than six months.
 Apple prices their innovative products higher during their initial release, because the company knows steeper prices won’t decrease customer demand for the latest gadgets, and they benefit from the higher short-term profit margins.
 Let's explore this concept, discussing the pros and cons to price skimming while explaining where the tactic fits into your pricing strategy.

 “Theoretically” is the key word here, because although price skimming can effectively segment the market, it’s almost impossible for the strategy to capture all of the consumer surplus.
 Price skimming is most effective when the product follows an inelastic demand curve, meaning the quantity demanded doesn’t rise or fall drastically in response to a change in prices (for more on this, see our post on price elasticity).
-While necessities like gasoline and electricity are almost always inelastic, state-of-the-art products like the iPhone can potentially walk the same path.
+While necessities like gasoline and electricity are almost always inelastic, state-of-the-art products like the iPhone can potentially walk the same path, and businesses therefore can charge the highest price.
 Let’s uncover the pros and cons of price skimming before exploring the market characteristics that make the strategy a viable tactic for your business.

 1. Higher Return on Investment

-Charging more during the launch of an innovative product, particularly in high tech industries, can help your company recoup research and development costs as well as promotional expenses.
+Charging the highest initial price during the launch of an innovative product, particularly in high tech industries, can help your company recoup research and development costs as well as promotional expenses.
 Companies like Apple benefit from high short term profits during a product’s introduction, and the initial higher prices are justified by the technological breakthroughs they achieve.